Information Content of Systems as a Physical Principle

-The authors thank A. Grudka and M. Pawlowski for many discussions about information principles and K. Horodecki and R. Ramanathan for critical reading of the manuscript and discussions.
+The authors thank A. Grudka, K. Horodecki, M. Pawlowski and R. Ramanathan for many discussions about information principles.
 We also thank R. Augusiak, C. Brukner, N. Brunner, A. Cabello, R. B. Griffiths and L. Masanes for valuable comments and feedback on first version of the manuscript.
-This paper is supported by Polish Ministry of Science and Higher Education Grant no. IdP2011 000361, ERC QOLAPS and Polish National Science Centre Grant no. DEC-2011/02/A/ST2/00305.
+This paper is supported by Polish Ministry of Science and Higher Education Grant no. IdP2011 000361, ERC QOLAPS and Polish National Science Centre Grant no. DEC-2011/02/A/ST2/00305, and partially by the John Templeton Foundation the grant ID 56033.